XtracT/rfid_jukebox/README.md

 2.  **Flash the Controller (Generic ESP32)**:
     *   Connect the PN532, buttons, and rotary encoder to this ESP32.
     *   Open the `esphome/jukebox.yaml` file from this repository.
-    *   Modify your Wi-Fi credentials and targeted music player.
-Maybe some pins are different for you as well.
+    *   Modify your Wi-Fi credentials and flash it.
-    *   Flash it / add it to home assistant.
 This will create the RFID `text_sensor` and button entities.

 > **Advanced Alternative**: It is theoretically possible to use a single Louder-ESP32S3 for everything.
 However, this would require soldering the buttons, knob, and RFID reader to the board's small test points, which is difficult.
-The two-board approach is what I decided to go for.
+The two-board approach is much simpler.

 ### Step 3: Install and Configure the Home Assistant Integration